innneang/bitforluck/README.md

 # Bitforluck

-TODO: Use to calculate the electricity bill of the bitcoin miner machine
+Use to calculate the electricity bill of the bitcoin miner machine

 ## Installation

-TODO: Describe the installation process
+Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Write usage instructions

 ## Contributing